chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 max_shards_per_node = 1000
 ```

-Refer to the following table for some calculated max shreds with respect to the client run and compliance data lifecycle.
+Refer to the following table for calculated max shreds for the client run and compliance data lifecycle.

 | Days | Max Shred Per Node |
 | ---- | ------------------ |